CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 \subsection{Path Discovery Agent}

 The \textit{Path Discovery Agent} serves as the entry point, utilizes LLM to identify trajectory segments where the source appears before the destination, extracting candidate paths $\mathcal{T}_{LLM}$ without heavy computations or external retrieval models.
 We instruct the LLM to first identify occurrences of source $s$ and destination $d$ POIs within historical data $\mathcal{T}$, then extract complete path segments where $s$ precedes $d$.
+In cases of loops, the agent considers both the shorter and the longer segments.
 The agent either provides \textit{Candidate Paths} for evaluation (remaining in \textit{SEARCH} stage) or returns an empty set $\mathcal{T}_{LLM} = \emptyset$ that triggers the \textit{GENERATE} stage.